Local and Global Blow Downs of Transport Twistor Space: Metric dependence. Part 2: Inverses of the normal operator

 \subsection{The Grubb--H{\"o}rmander framework}

 Consider the space

 which is isomorphic to $C^\infty(M)$ and becomes a Fr{\'e}chet space in this way.
-An operator $A\in \Psi_\cl^m(N)$ is said to satisfy the {\it $\mu$-transmission condition}, if

-This property has been studied extensively by Grubb and H{\"o}rmander (see \cite{Gru15}), and is equivalent to a certain symmetry of the local symbol of $A$ at $\partial M$---we refer to the discussion in \cite[pp.27]{MNP19a} for more details.
+An operator $A\in \Psi_\cl^m(N)$ is said to satisfy the {\it $\mu$-transmission condition}, if $ r_M A u\in C^\infty(M)$ for all $ u\in \mathcal E_\mu(M)$.
+This property has been studied extensively by Grubb and H{\"o}rmander (see \cite{Gru15}), and is equivalent to a certain symmetry of the local symbol of $A$ at $\partial M$---we refer to the discussion in \cite[p.~27]{MNP19a} for more details.
 As observed in \cite[Lemma 4.2]{MNP19a}, the operators $P^g$ from the preceding section do satisfy the $\mu$-transmission condition for $\mu=-1/2$.
 This leads to a number of mapping properties, which ultimately allow to establish the isomorphism property.

 We retrace the argument from \cite{MNP19a} with a view on continuous $g$-dependence.
 To this end it is useful to introduce a scale of Hilbert spaces $H^{\mu(s)}(M)$ ($s\in \R)$, referred to as {\it H{\"o}rmander spaces}.
-For their definition, which is intricate, we refer to \cite[p.29]{MNP19a} and the references therein.
-For us it suffices to know the following properties:
+For their definition, which is intricate, we refer to \cite[p.~29]{MNP19a} and the references therein.
+For us, it suffices to know the following properties: \begin{enumerate}[label=(\roman*)]\itemsep=0pt \item $H^{\mu(0)}(M)=L^2(M)$ and $H^{\mu(s+t)}(M)\subset H^{\mu(s)}(M)$ for all $s\in \R$, $t\ge 0$;